Demon-King169/GambleBot/README.md

 This value replaces the `xyz` in the list shown in [BOT_ACTIVITY](#bot_activity) with custom text to further customize your bot activity.
 A basic example would be `gambling` which results in
 "**competing** in gambling" if you also set the fitting activity.
-If you do not set a text no activity will be shown at all.
+If you do not set a text, no activity will be shown at all.
 Maximum length of this text is 128 characters!

 #### BOT_ACTIVITY_STREAMING_URL

 A link to a stream, only needs to be set if the streaming activity is used.
 Has to be valid according to Discord standards, so it needs to include the "https(s)://" at the start.
-Discord only supports twitch and YouTube links at the moment.
+Discord only supports Twitch and YouTube links at the moment.

 ## Starting and stopping the bot